rjfarmer/gfort2py/tests/README.md

 # How many tests do we actually?

-The main difficulty in writing gfort2py is handling ths head number of combinations of options that are available in Fortran code.
+The main difficulty in writing gfort2py is handling the huge number of combinations of options that are available in Fortran.
 If we consider a simple integer: How many different ways can we declare an integer?

 First we must consider where the integer is declared: